gstew5/cs4100-sp19/doc/vm.md

 ## Instruction Bytecode Format

 An implementation of the GrumpyVM operates on a stream of variable-size bytecode instructions encoded according to the tables below.
+Every GrumpyVM bytecode file begins with a big-endian u32 encoding of the number of instructions in the program, followed by the binary encoding of each instruction as given below.

 ### Bytecode Representation of Values